andrea-poletti-unibo/MS_TiMMing/README.md

 The findings from this analysis are detailed in the publication:

 Alberge J.B., Dutta A., Poletti A., et al. "Genomic landscape of multiple myeloma and its precursor conditions, and its clinical implications."
 2025.
-Nature Genetics (in press).